punitda/ssh-git-cli/README.md

 Example:
 I'm setting up my new machine and need to setup ssh for all my 3 different accounts on Github, Gitlab and Bitbucket.

-Using this package, I can generate it in following steps
+Using this package, I can generate it in following steps.

+### Note:

+Steps mentioned below are for generating ssh key for single account at a time.
+You can follow this process any no. of times to connect to multiple different accounts on Github, Gitlab and Bitbucket on same machine.

 ```sh
 ssh-git --generate